mfld-fr/compress/README.txt

 Because of small data sizes on the target, compression is performed on the whole initial sequence of base symbols (= characters as byte codes).
-This gives a better symbol ratio, but requires more computation than the algorithms using a sliding window (better suited for long data streams).
+This gives a better symbol ratio, but requires more computation than the algorithms using a sliding window (these are better suited for long data streams).

 The compressor repeatedly scans the sequence to find elementary patterns as symbol pairs, then replaces the most frequent & asymmetric pair by a secondary